All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Individuals with significant visceral obesity contributing to systemic inflammation

 Zepbound is FDA-approved for chronic weight management.
-For patients with type 2 diabetes, the same active ingredient is available as Mounjaro tirzepatide for inflammation.
+For patients with type 2 diabetes, compounded formulations of the active ingredient is available as Mounjaro tirzepatide for inflammation.

 How to Talk to Your Doctor